ricmmartins/fasthack-linux/README.md

-# FastHack - Linux FUNdamentals
+# Hackathon - Linux FUNdamentals

 ## Introduction

 This is a learning resource created to help interested people to get Linux skills and an understanding of basic command-line concepts using Azure to build and learn.
 <img align="right" src="./Student/resources/images/linuxpenguin.png" width="250"/>

-Note: This Hackathon were incorporated into the Microsoft What The Hack, as the 1st Linux "Hackathon" by Microsoft!
+> Note: This Hackathon were incorporated into the Microsoft What The Hack, as the 1st Linux "Hackathon" by Microsoft!
 See more at [http://aka.ms/wth](http://aka.ms/wth)

 ## Linux History